thaoshibe/relsim/README.md

 Each image will be given by their corresponding Image URL.
 Please see the json files in [./data](./data).
 <br>
 <br> (Optional) Depending on your internet speed, it should take under 0.5 hours to download all images with the default MAX_WORKER = 64.
-You can increase MAX_WORKER to speed up the download or reduce it depending on your machine (see the [data/download_data.sh](./data/download_data.sh))
+You can increase MAX_WORKER to speed up the download or reduce it depending on your internet (see the [data/download_data.sh](./data/download_data.sh))

 To download, please run this the [data/download_data.sh](./data/download_data.sh)